nantrinh/postit_app_walkthrough/lesson_2/lecture_4.md

   - Require `body`.
 - Display all comments related to a post on the posts `show` view.
 - Allow a user to associate a post with categories when creating a new post and when editing a post.
+- Allow a user to click on post URLs and navigate to those URLs.
+- Display timestamps in a format like "10/31/2019 7:04pm UTC".

 ## Change the association name
 ```ruby